flatironinstitute/sciware/20_Documentation/main.md

   - Not a good format for describing things other than local functionality
   - Function-by-function may not be the only or best way to organize/analyze what your code can do

-Insert good and bad function API doc examples.
+Insert good and bad function API doc examples, using python.
+In Python, docstring = simply whatever you put in the "docstring" between triple-quotes

 - make up one.
 Then give improved one.

 <!--